vstinner/misc/cpython/pep-opaque-c-api.rst

 ============================================

-Currently, PyPy and other "alternative" Python runtimes are not well advertised on https://www.python.org/ website.
+Currently, PyPy and other "alternative" Python runtimes are not well advertised on the `Python website <https://www.python.org/>`_.
 They are only listed as the last choice in the Download menu.

-Once enough C extensions will be compatible with the limited C API, PyPy and other Python runtimes should be better advertised on Python website and in the Python documentation, to no longer introduce them as second-class citizen, but as first-class citizen.
+Once enough C extensions will be compatible with the limited C API, PyPy and other Python runtimes should be better advertised on the Python website and in the Python documentation, to no longer introduce them as as first-class citizen.

 Obviously, CPython is likely to remain the most feature-complete implementation in mid-term, since new PEPs are first implemented in CPython.
 Limitations can be simply documented, and users should be free to make their own choice, depending on their use cases.

 HPy project